Environmental Assessment

 The first step is the Inventory Analysis.
 Chiefly, it is an enumeration of all inputs used for creating a product.
 Depending on the LCA’s timeframe, we may consider any period from raw materials to end-of-life.
 Each phase gets assessed according to any processes that require energy or resources.

-The second phase is the Impact Analysis.
+The second phase is the Impact Assessment.
 Completing the inventory will likely result in a list of processes associated with the product and relevant timeframe.
 This next step helps categorize the list and allows us to quantify any process outputs, including unwanted by-products.

 Usually, categories are specific enough so that the analysis maintains direction and relevance.
 However, they must also be open-ended enough so that we can include every process.
 Therefore, performing the impact analysis is a particularly delicate exercise.
 Strong execution of this critical step requires foresight and creativity.